TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 | day_of_ride       | Day of the week when the ride took place                                       |
 | hour_of_the_day   | Hour of the day when the ride started                                          |

-This table provides a clear overview of the column names and their corresponding descriptions, making it easier for users to understand the dataset structure.

-Data Combination
+***Data Combination***

-The 12 CSV files were successfully uploaded to the SQL database and merged into a single table, ```trip_data```,  consolidating the yearly data.
+The 11 CSV files were successfully uploaded to the SQL database and merged into a single table, ```trip_data```,  consolidating the yearly data.
 Utilizing the ```CREATE TABLE``` function, I created a table with 17 columns, specifying the data type that each column will hold to ensure accurate data representation and integrity within the database.

 ```CREATE TABLE trip_data(
 ride_id nvarchar(255),